talon-one/talon_one.js/docs/ManagementApi.md

 ## getCouponsByAttributes

-> InlineResponse2004 getCouponsByAttributes(applicationId, campaignId, body, opts)
+> InlineResponse2004 getCouponsByAttributes(applicationId, campaignId, couponSearch, opts)

-Get a list of the coupons that match the given attributes
+List coupons that match the given attributes

 Gets a list of all the coupons that exactly match a set of attributes.
 The match is successful if all the attributes of the request are found in a coupon, even if the coupon has more attributes that are not present on the request.